Your guide to learning to drive in Stoke-on-Trent

 Crewe Test Centre starts in a suburban area where there will be lots of parked cars on both sides of the road.
 Keep a safe passing distance and be sure to look out for pedestrians obscured by the cars.

-Here are just some of the areas we cover in Stoke-on-Trent:
+Here are just some of the areas in Stoke-on-Trent:

 Burslem, Fenton, Hanley, Kidsgrove, Longton, Middleport, Newcastle-under-Lyme, Porthill, Shelton, Tunstall, Uttoxeter and Westlands.